-At Council's meeting on 19 February 2018, Council resolved that the certified final draft be adopted.
+At the Council meeting of 19 February 2018, Council resolved that the certified final draft be adopted.
 Council's Notice was published in the NSW Gazette No 25 of 9 March 2018 and a community briefing on the implications arising from Council adopting and gazetting the plan have been undertaken.